 I’m not completely sure what Musk means by this.
 All damage stacks in Elden Ring, but the extent of the damage done will be affected by a specific enemy’s damage resistance.
 As far as I’m aware, there is no situation that necessitates “many small hits in a row” over, for example, HP-dissolving critical attacks like backstabs or just well-timed regular attacks.

 No emperor can run an empire alone.
-He needs workers to degrade and daddy’s money.
+He needs daddy’s money and workers to degrade.

 A billionaire’s grind and goal-obsessed mind is helpful for tricking yourself into believing that rich people deserve their wealth because they want everyone to sleep under their desks like human snails, but in Elden Ring, social mobility is actually possible.
 Your character comes from nothing—no health, no family, no maiden, nothing—and single-handedly demolishes an empire.
 It’s incredible, and if Musk’s shitty mage build is any indication, a billionaire couldn’t survive it.